 Most residential motion sensors have a limit on how much power (wattage) they can handle.
 If you’re connecting several high-wattage floodlights, you might exceed this limit, which can damage the sensor or create a fire hazard.
 This is where a relay comes in.
 Think of a relay as a heavy-duty switch that your motion sensor controls.
 The sensor sends a small, low-power signal to the relay, which then activates and safely handles the high-power current needed for your lights.
 Installing a relay is a more advanced step, so if your project involves a heavy electrical load, it’s a good indicator that it’s time to consult with a professional for your residential electric needs.

-Choosing the Right Wire and Making Secure Connections
+Pick the Right Wire and Make Secure Connections

 Using the right materials is just as important as the wiring plan itself.
 Make sure the wire gauge you use is appropriate for the circuit’s amperage—for most outdoor lighting, 12- or 14-gauge wire is standard.
 When you make your connections, use wire nuts to twist the wires together securely.
 A good connection should be tight, with no bare copper showing below the edge of the nut.
 Give the wires a gentle tug to ensure they are firmly in place.
 Remember, a loose connection can cause flickering lights, arcing, or a complete failure of your system.
 Taking the time to make clean, secure connections is key to a safe and reliable lighting setup.